Maple Syrup 101

 - In an average year, you may get 15-25 gallons of sap from each tap.
 It takes 40-60 gallons of sap to make 1 gallon of maple syrup.
 This means about 2-3 pints of syrup/tap in an average season.

-- Mass Audubon's wildlife sanctuaries in Belmont, Lincoln, Milton, Sharon, and Topsfield celebrate sugaring season with pancake breakfasts, tours, programs, and more.
-Be sure to register early as space is limited!
+- Mass Audubon's wildlife sanctuaries celebrate sugaring season every year!
+Register early for events as space is limited!

 - Sugar on Snow is a lovely, illustrated picture book that tells the tale of how sap is harvested and turned into maple syrup with the help of everybody in a traditional New England farm family.